-The Office of Security on both campuses fully cooperates with local, county, state and federal agencies, such as the local Police and fire departments, the County Sheriff's Office, the Prosecutor's Office, County Probation and Parole, the Office of Emergency Management, the New Jersey State Attorney General, New Jersey State Police, Drug Enforcement Agency (DEA), Secret Service, Alcohol, Tobacco and Firearms (ATF), Federal Bureau of Investigation (FBI) and local, state and federal level Homeland Security branches.
+The Office of Security on both campuses fully cooperates with local, county, state and federal agencies, such as the local police and fire departments, the County Sheriff's Office, the Prosecutor's Office, County Probation and Parole, the Office of Emergency Management, the New Jersey State Attorney General, New Jersey State Police, Drug Enforcement Agency (DEA), Secret Service, Alcohol, Tobacco and Firearms (ATF), Federal Bureau of Investigation (FBI) and local, state and federal level Homeland Security branches.
+This cooperation includes referring to and/or supplying the victim/survivor of crimes with contact information for local, state, or federal authorities.
+In many cases, security will contact appropriate law enforcement for the victim/survivor reporting the crime and supply law enforcement with reports and/or video recordings relating to the crime for their investigation.